litt1e-p/LPParallaxTableView/README.md

 # LPParallaxTableView
-parallax effect for tableView while scroll the cell
+the parallax effect for tableView while scroll the cell